canastro/blog/content/blog/2019-09-01-react-ui-lib-part1/index.md

 So far we used ` npm link `, but this will only work while using locally.
 Next step would be publishing your module into npm, check how to [Creating and publishing unscoped public packages](https://docs.npmjs.com/creating-and-publishing-unscoped-public-packages) or [Creating and publishing scoped public packages](https://docs.npmjs.com/creating-and-publishing-scoped-public-packages).

 After publishing you just need to install your module as you would install any other npm dependency.

+# Conclusion

+I hope that by the end of this articled I helped you to:
+* Configure typescript
+* Configure storybook with some good addons and integration with typescript
+* Create some basic styled-components
+* Understand how can a app consume our UI kit

+So we got the fundamentals to build a reusable ui kit.
+But we can still improve it, and we will, in part 2.

 Check the source code on of **bob-ross-kit** on [github](https://github.com/canastro/bob-ross-kit/tree/blog-stuff)